 This phase of the ISA wine tasting protocol requires a premise: this is (finally!) the moment when the taster gets to actually taste the wine in his/her mouth.

 Before getting to evaluating its quality, the taster classifies the wine in light of its essential characteristics, which are divided into two macro-categories called “softness” and “hardness“.
 The former category comprises sweetness, alcohol by volume and smoothness, while the latter encompasses acidity, tannins and tastiness (see more about these terms below).
 This analysis is important because, depending on its outcome, the taster will later decide whether the wine is balanced or not.
 But let’s now get to the various steps of this phase:

-- Sweetness: here the taster classifies the wine based on its residual sugar level: dry, semi-dry, semi-sweet, sweet…
+- Sweetness: here the taster classifies the wine based on its residual sugar level: dry, off-dry, medium-dry, sweet…

 - Alcohol: here the wine is classified based on the perception in the mouth of its ABV: a wine for which a high ABV is clearly perceptible (but not disturbing) is called “warm” because of the feeling of apparent “heat” that alcohol conveys in the mouth

 - Smoothness: this quality of the wine is that sense of “roundness” or “silkiness” in the mouth that is generally more common to red wines than whites, although there are exceptions.
 It is mainly given by the glycerol levels present in the wine, as a result of the alcoholic fermentation process or the action of Bortytis Cinerea in botrytized wines

 - Acidity: here the wine gets classified based on the extent of perceptible acids present in the wine.
 A wine with crisp acidity is called “fresh”.
 Good acidity levels are generally desirable in white wines and particularly so in Brut sparkling wines.
 One of the key indicators of a wine with good acidity is increased salivation in the mouth